brunocroh/gcp-cloud-functions-monorepo-example/README.md

 the root cloudbuild.yaml, use git diff to identify changes on functions folder, and deploy only functions changed since last commit.

-To works, each funciton need has your cloudbuild.yaml.
+To works, each function need has your cloudbuild.yaml.
-Works with GCP Scheduler too.
+You can use each cloudbuld.yml of functions to write all dependencies like GCP Scheduler, Pubsub Topics, and etc...

 ## Stack